Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

 ```

 The familiar syntax `from modname import type/method` us used.
 In line 2 we see that we can even rename the imported object with `as`, for shortness or to avoid name clashes.
 The code in main makes 2 FullName instances, and prints them out.

+This works when the module is in the same folder as use_module.mojo.
+Example other location??